alexdlaird/pyngrok-docker/README.md

 docker run -e NGROK_AUTHTOKEN=<NGROK_AUTHTOKEN> -it alexdlaird/pyngrok
 ```

-Instead of launching directly in to Python, you can also start in a `bash` shell, allowing more direct interactions
-with the container.
+If you want to start in a `bash` shell instead of Python, you can launch the container with:

 ```sh
 docker run -e NGROK_AUTHTOKEN=<NGROK_AUTHTOKEN> -it alexdlaird/pyngrok /bin/bash